 About Lyme Disease in Dogs and Humans

 There is a rising epidemic of Lyme disease.
-In the United States between 20,000 and 30,000 cases are claimed to have effected humans each year.
+In the United States 300,000 new cases are claimed to have infected humans each year.
 The number of cases in dogs is relatively just as high.
 Lyme disease was first discovered in 1975 after a mysterious outbreak of arthritis in children who lived near Lyme, Connecticut.
 How do you get Lyme?
 Most people think Lyme is caused directly by tick bites.
 However, Lyme disease is an infectious disease (a disease caused by an outside agent) that affects the skin first, then the joints, the nervous system and, if untreated, eventually other organs.
 Lyme disease is caused by a bacterium called Borrelia burgdorferi.
 This bacterium is found in the wild in white-footed mice and deer.
 These animals are bitten by juvenile (immature) ticks.
 When the tick leaves the deer or mouse, the bacteria stay in the bodies of the ticks.
 If the tick now bites a dog or human it can transmit the Lyme (Borrelia burgdorferi).

 Ixodes pacificus (Western black-legged tick)